-10.1 fluorescent liquid penetrant testing; nondestructive testing; water-washable method
+10.1 nondestructive testing; visible liquid penetrant testing; water-washable method

 ASTM International takes no position respecting the validity of any patent rights asserted in connection with any item mentioned in this standard.
 Users of this standard are expressly advised that determination of the validity of any such patent rights, and the risk of infringement of such rights, are entirely their own responsibility.